Exploring the System 1 Thinking Capability of Large Reasoning Models: More Experimental Setups Results

 We prompt GPT-4o to classify the initial part of model responses (before the first `\textbackslash n\textbackslash n') into four types based on its comment on difficulty: easy, neutral, difficult, and no comment.
 The prompts for english question can be seen in Table~\ref{prompt:gut-en}.
 For Chinese queries, we use the translated version of the prompt in Chinese.
-In Table~\ref{tabel:gut_show}, we show the most common sentence of all LRMs in each type of “gut moment."
+In Table~\ref{tabel:gut_show}, we show the most common sentence of all LRMs in each type of early difficulty awareness.